Rational emotive therapy questions

 What happens next depends upon your own attitudes and beliefs and how you deal with disappointment.

 You might get angry, feeling resentment at the other person for just having texted you at the last moment.
 You might feel down and despondent and depressed.
 "Why does this always happen to me?".
-You might think "It's always the same.
+Maybe you are thinking "It's always the same.
 Nobody likes me.
 Nobody wants to go out with me, I don't know why I bother."

-These reactions are the result of your own automatic beliefs about yourself..
-How you think about yourself determines how you feel when things don't go your way.
+These reactions are the result of your own automatic beliefs about yourself.
+They are probably not true.
+But how you think about yourself determines how you feel when things don't go your way.
+Change how you think and you change how you feel.

 The ABC method

-Ellis came up with what he called the ABC method.
+Ellis came up with what he called the ABC method of Rational Emotive Therapy.

-A. is the action, the thing that happens, the thing that upsets you.
+A. is the action, the thing that happens, the trigger, the thing that upsets you.

 B. is a belief that you have about yourself that you used to interpret the action.